hibernate/hibernate-infra/README.md

 You should run:
 - 1 instance to host the websites.
   Start it on AWS and figure out the launch template yourself (details have been lost to time, I think it should use a RHEL 8 image).
- - 1 instance to host the Jenkins coordinator node.
+- 1 instance to host the Nexus proxy.
-   Start it on AWS and use the `jenkins-ci-coordinator` launch template (a RHEL 8 image).
+  Start it on AWS and use the `ci-nexus-proxy` launch template.
 - 1 instance to create an AMI for the various Jenkins worker nodes, which will then be used by the Jenkins AWS EC2 plugin to spawn workers on demand.
   Start it on AWS and use the `jenkins-ci-worker-ami-building` launch template.
   Note worker node instances are expected to provide an "instance storage" volume that the node will mount as `/mnt/workdir` and use for docker and jenkins data.
   Failing that, you're likely to see errors in your builds, e.g. "no space left on device".

 Boot them using the provided 'cloud-init' script.
 When booting machines from the UI, you can paste the content of 'cloud-init' into the "Customisation Script" section on the AWS console.